On rigidity and convergence of circle patterns: Some properties of circle patterns

 \section{Some properties of circle patterns}

 We start by introducing some useful notations.

-Recall that the combinatorics for a circle pattern is given via a b-quad-graph $\mathscr D$, i.e.\ a paving by quadrilaterals such that its 1-skeleton is a bipartite graph with bicolored vertices.
-In particular, $\mathscr D$ is a strongly regular cell decomposition of (a part of) $\C$ whose 2-cells (faces) are embedded quadrilaterals, i.e.\ there are exactly four edges incident to each face.
+Recall that the combinatorics for a circle pattern is given via a b-quad-graph $\mathscr D$, that is a strongly regular cell decomposition of (a part of) $\C$ whose 2-cells (faces) are embedded quadrilaterals (respecting the counterclockwise orientation of $\C$), so in particular there are exactly four edges incident to each face.
+Moreover, its 1-skeleton is a bipartite graph with bicolored vertices.
 It is called {\em simply connected} if it is the cell decomposition of a simply connected domain of $\C$.
 The two sets of vertices (colored white and black respectively) give rise to two planar graphs $G$ and $G^*$ as follows.
 The vertices $V(G)$ are all white vertices of $V(\mathscr D)$ and correspond to centers of circles.
-The edges $E(G)$ correspond to faces of $\mathscr D$, that is two vertices of $G$ are connected by an edge if and only if they are incident to the same face of $\mathscr D$, see Figure~\ref{figbquad}\subref{figLeft}.
-We denote by $V_{\text{int}}(G)$ the set of interior vertices of $G$ and by $V_\partial(G)$ the set of boundary vertices.
-The dual graph $G^*$ is constructed analogously by taking for $V(G^*)$ all black vertices of $V(\mathscr D)$ which correspond to intersection points.
-Faces of $\mathscr D$ or edges of $G$ or $G^*$ correspond to kites of intersecting circles.
-Furthermore, by abuse of notation, every labelling $\alpha:F({\mathscr D})\to (0,\pi)$ of the faces of $\mathscr D$ can also be understood as a function defined on the edges $E(G)$ or $E(G^*)$.
-We denote the value of this function by $\alpha(f)$, $\alpha(e)$ or $\alpha_e$.
+The edges $E(G)$ correspond to faces of $\mathscr D$, that is two vertices of $G$ are connected by an edge if and only if they are incident to the same face of $\mathscr D$, see Figure~\ref{figLeft}.